oxfeeefeee/goscript/README.md

     - If Go were a glue language it would be better than Python, in terms of project maintainability.

 ### Implementation
++ There are five projects:
-+ The parser is a port of the official Go implementation.
+    - parser -- a port of the official implementation that comes with the Go installer.
-+ The VM is based on that of Lua/Wren.
+    - type checker  -- a port of the official implementation that comes with the Go installer.
+    - codegen -- generates the bytecode.
+    - VM -- runs the bytecode.

-### Progress/Roadmap
+### Progress
-+ You can take a look at [here](https://github.com/oxfeeefeee/goscript/blob/master/codegen/tests/data/leetcode5.gos) to see what it can run for now.
-+ The parser works fine, the core part of the VM is basically working.
++ Language: supports most features, the biggest missing part is goroutine/channel/defer.
-+ 4 major components to go: TypeChecker, GC, Library, API.
-I'm planning to work on the TypeCheker in the next few weeks before go back to the VM.

-### Join us
++ Standard library: just got started.
++ Production readiness: far from.
+The parser and the type checker are probably ok because they were ported and passes the test cases comes with the original code.
+The backend has a lot of rough edges, and we need much more test cases.
++ Next step: no new features for now, ponish then work on the standard library.

+### Get in touch
-+ If you like the idea, and would like to help, please contact oxfeeefeee at gmail.
++ email: oxfeeefeee at gmail.
++ wechat: oxfeeefeee